Maybe you think I’ve always been a stylish person: one of those women who always knew what to wear and how to wear it.

 Shortly afterward, when a brilliant colleague introduced me to Personal Image Analysis, instructing me in the best styles of clothing for my body, I felt for the first time that maybe I could figure this whole thing out.
 I could look really good after all.

-What I couldn’t believe was that crafting my own distinctive aesthetic was so much FUN!
+What I couldn’t believe was that crafting my own distinctive aesthetic was FUN!
 Every time I tried on something that looked great, whether it was a lipstick or a slouchy hat or a linen skirt, I was thrilled and surprised all over again.
-I went from being afraid to try (lest I failed utterly) to exploring my creativity in uncharted ways.
+I went from being afraid to try (lest I failed) to exploring my creativity in uncharted ways.
 And an amazing thing happened: women began to look to me for guidance.